- Sayas who headed Associations

 - Saya U Kyaw Sein (M65) liked to tinker with electrical devices.
 Sayagyi saw him in an empty classroom, but he simply gave an encouraging remark.

 - U Zaw Min Nawaday (EP70) was at Maymyo.
 Sayagyi and Saya Dr. Aung Gyi were also present at that time.
 They went out in Sayagyi’s car to a noodle house.
 Sayagyi had a voracious appetite.
 On the way back, Sayagyi kindly reminded Saya Dr. Aung Gyi not to mention to Sayagadaw about his lunch trip.

 - Sayagyi is credited for the screening of movies in the Assembly Hall.

-- Sayagyi also promised a Pwe for the volunteers to dig a swimming pool in the RIT compound.
-The “pool” became a topic for the RIT cartoonists.
+- Sayagyi promised a Pwe for the volunteers to dig a swimming pool.
+The “pool” became a topic for RIT cartoonists.

 - Sayagyi wrote a “classic” letter “From U Yone Moe (Rector) … To U Yone Moe (Parent)” when his son was found as an unsuspecting spectator at the “Ganan Twet Pwe in the Hostel gone wrong.”

 Saya U Win Kyaing (GBNF) was fondly known as “Ngu Yin Kong Ky” (Vietnamese General).